tombreit/mkdocs-git-latest-changes-plugin/docs/index.md

 - `enabled_on_serve`

     Not amused by slow builds during `serve` while developing your docs?
 Disable this plugin only when running MkDocs via `mkdocs serve` and only trigger this plugins functionality on builds (`mkdocs build`).
 Defaults to `True`.

+- `history_limit`

+   Not interested in all the old commits?
+Limit the table of recent changes using `history_limit = N`.
+N should be a positive integer, negative values or zero disables this option.

 ## Hints